Skip to main content

 If you like working with young people, this is an excellent volunteering opportunity.
 There are so many young people at Derby College who want to join the Shared Reading sessions, but can’t as there are not enough volunteers.
 Shared Reading really makes an impact that can change a young person’s life.
 I’ve just signed up for another year’s volunteering with LEXIS students up to May 2024.

-If you’re thinking of volunteering and would like to talk to David, get in touch with us at shared.reading@derbybookfestival.co.uk and we’ll connect you.
+If you’re thinking of volunteering and would like to talk about opportunities then please get in touch with us at shared.reading@derbybookfestival.co.uk .

 *LEXIS: This programme is for 16-19-year-old students whose first language is not English.
 It helps students learn English and gain qualifications so they can progress further in education or employment.